Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

-They live about 12 years, but some of them are around and bringing joy for a lot longer!
+They live about 12 years, but some of them are around for a lot longer!

 Miniature Schnauzers do have some health problems, like pancreatitis and diabetes, and should have regular check-ups at the vet.

-He might bark when acting as a watch dog.
-He might bark when hunting in the garden.
+He might bark when acting as a watchdog, or when hunting in the garden.
 (Westies were originally bred to hunt rodents and they are still good at it.)
 He might even bark just because!

 West Highland White Terriers are small, weighing only about 6 to 8 kilos (12 to 17 pounds).

 They do have some health problems, like allergies and an unusual disease of the skin.
 Some of them are also affected by inherited problems like “westie jaw” and “white dog shaker syndrome.”

 Westies live about 14 years.
 If you have plenty of energy to exercise them, they are an attractive and fun breed that does not shed much.

 4. Bichon Frisé

 Are you looking for a cute small white dog that looks happy?
 The Bichon Frisé is a dog that won’t shed much but will meet a lot of your other needs.

 The Bichon is great with kids and small (only about 3 to 5 kilos or 7 to 11 pounds) so they do well in an apartment.